top of page

 6091712152_2c22e90f08_o(1).jpg

-To protect the residents of New Jersey from the catastrophic effects of climate change, the Murphy Administration needs to act now
+To protect New Jersey's residents and businesses from the catastrophic effects of climate change, we need to

-Step 1: Let the NJDEP bring the state's environmental regulations into the 21st Century.
+Step 1: Bring the state's environmental regulations into the 21st Century.

 The original NJPACT announcement stated that "our state is ground zero for rising sea levels, more intense storms and flooding, and rising temperature.
 The effects of climate change present real threats to New Jersey's economy, way of life, environment, and public health and safety."